This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 root after login?You should generally try to avoid becoming root, and

-instead use the sudo command with the shell
+instead use the sudo command as the kiosk

 user, but if you really need to, you can use this procedure:

-# Log into the kiosk as the 'shell' user using SSH or local login.
+# Log into the kiosk as the 'kiosk' user using SSH or local login.

-# Execute the commands below and fill in the requested passwords.
+# Execute the command below and fill in the requested passwords.

-# Enter password for the 'shell' user at the prompt.
+# Enter EXISTING password for the 'kiosk' user at the prompt.

 # Enter NEW password for the 'root' user at the prompt.

-# Retype NEW password for the 'root' user at the prompt.This step is only done the very first time you su to
+# Retype NEW password for the 'root' user at the prompt.This step must be done before the first time you use su

 set chanspec 0xNNNN fail, reason -52I'm pretty sure these were caused by the lack of the